Bhagavad Gita Chapter 2 Verse 8 Meaning

 Available in 28 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: I do not see that this sorrow that burns up my senses would be removed, even if I were to attain prosperous and unrivaled dominion on earth or lordship over the gods.
+This verse carries the weight of lived truth.
+I do not see that this sorrow that burns up my senses would be removed, even if I were to attain prosperous and unrivaled dominion on earth or lordship over the gods.
+In the context of understanding the immortal nature of the Self and the path of selfless action, these words illuminate the principle of detachment from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team